alibaba/BizCharts/doc_en/api/dataset.md

 ### DataSet.registerConnector(name, callback)

-`DataSet.registerConnector(name, callback)` register a connector function，and all data-view can use this connector name to input source data.
+`DataSet.registerConnector(name, callback)` To register a connector function，and all dataview can use this connector name to input source data.

 | parameter | type | required |
 | ---- | ---- | ---- |
 | name | String | Y |
 | callback | Function | Y |

-`callback` is a function that receives two parameters, and return the data needed by the DataView instance.
+`callback` is a function that receives two parameters and returns the data needed by the DataView instance.
 Here is an exemple for a Connector register CSV data:

 ```js